orionvault/Documentation/Draft-Orion-Vault-Technical-White-Paper.md

 ### Digital Masterpiece - DM

-An ERC721 (NOTE:  A standard interface for non-fungible tokens, also known as deeds. (source)) compliant smart contract representing a non-fungible token.
+An ERC721 (NOTE:  A standard interface for non-fungible tokens, also known as deeds. (https://github.com/ethereum/EIPs/blob/master/EIPS/eip-721.md)) compliant smart contract representing a non-fungible token.
 A fully digital asset resulting from digitization of OV User's artwork in a format.

 ### Orion Vault Coin - OVC

-An ERC20 (NOTE:  A standard interface for tokens. (source)) compliant utility token serving as a payment medium on the market.
+An ERC20 (NOTE:  A standard interface for tokens. (https://github.com/ethereum/EIPs/blob/master/EIPS/eip-20.md)) compliant utility token serving as a payment medium on the market.

 ### Orion Vault Platform - OVP